Commerzbank's market share is too small, CEO says amid merger talks

-FRANKFURT, April 4 (Reuters) - Commerzbank’s market share is too small and organic growth is too slow, the lender’s chief executive told employees as he weighs a tie-up with Deutsche Bank.
+FRANKFURT (Reuters) - Commerzbank’s (CBKG.DE) market share is too small and organic growth is too slow, the lender’s chief executive told employees as he weighs a tie-up with Deutsche Bank (DBKGn.DE).

 “That’s why we are also currently look at alternative options for growth,” CEO Martin Zielke told employees, according to comments posted on the bank’s intranet and seen by Reuters.